JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 ## Winston

-If you prefer Winston.jl for plotting, you can use colorschemes with `imagesc`:
+If you prefer Winston.jl for plotting, you can use ColorSchemes with `imagesc`:

 ```
 using Winston, ColorSchemes